SolaceDev/solace-dev-codelabs/markdown/kubernetes_operator_codelab/kubernetes_operator_codelab.md

 I will be using [kind](https://kind.sigs.k8s.io/) to create my Kubernetes Cluster for today's tutorial.
 It creates the cluster which spins up Docker Containers acting as nodes.

-Note: Kind installation is covered in the next step.
-If you already have a Kubernetes Cluster on your machine then you can directly skip to Step 4: Install Solace Pubsub+ Event Broker Operator.
+<aside class="positive"> Note: Kind installation is covered in the next step.
+If you already have a Kubernetes Cluster on your machine then you can directly skip to Step 4: Install Solace Pubsub+ Event Broker Operator. </aside>

 We need to make sure the below installations are complete and successful before we create a cluster using Kind:
 * Install [Docker Desktop](https://docs.docker.com/desktop/install/mac-install/) on macOS.
 For other OS options you can visit [Docker](https://docs.docker.com/get-docker/).